Akshay199456/100DaysOfCode/README.md

 - Day 41: Working on Chapter 1 : Data Structures and Algorithms in Python
 - Day 42: Completed Chapter 1 and Chapter 2 of the book
 - Day 43: Completed Chapter 5; Working on Chapter 10
+- Day 45: Started preparing data structures in C++
+- Day 46: Continuing preparation for data structures in C++